-"That can be arranged," the vampire growled.
-He bared his fangs and leaned into the hunter’s neck.
-Kadin closed her eyes and waited for the piercing pain, but instead she felt a sudden jolt.
+“That can be arranged too,” the vampire growled.
+He bared his fangs and leaned in towards the hunter’s neck.
+Kadin closed her eyes and waited for the piercing pain.
+It didn’t come.
 Her eyes popped open and she stared into the glazed look of the vampire.

 The vampire growled and exploded into dust.